 The good news is, there is some consistency in the solutions for this type of problem – companies can think about improving customer satisfaction scores using the following framework.
 Here’s an overview of how it’s done:

-Then, use this QA and CSAT data to inform your coaching strategy.
+Then, use this QA and CSAT data to inform your coaching and training strategy.
 Take the issues that you identified above and make sure you have a plan for coaching agents on them – maybe this is in 1:1s, or maybe you set aside time in your team all-hands to discuss the issue.

 Continue monitoring progress through your QA program, and eventually, this structured framework will help you analyze CSAT and then implement changes that will ensure higher customer satisfaction.